Anon-Planet/thgtoa/verify.md

 ### Additional manual safety checks for the PDF files:

 For additional safety, you can always double check the PDF files using the PDFID tool which you can download at <https://blog.didierstevens.com/programs/pdf-tools/>.
-(You might be wondering: "Why should I trust a random python script?".
+(You might be wondering: "Why should I trust a random python script?"
 Well, it is open-source and well-known.
 It is also probably a safer bet than trusting a random PDF).

 Here are the steps: